I graduated 15 Ph.D. students and 37 M.S. students, and also

 South Korea.
 The other four work for global high-tech companies

 in the US.
-Interestingly, as of January 2015, three of my PhD
+Incidentally, three of my PhD students were the

-students were the Associate Editors of the prestigious IEEE
+Associate Editors of the prestigious IEEE Transactions on

 - Francisco Rodríguez-Henríquez,